Michigan (MI) Nursing Degrees & Licenses

 Michigan State University (on-campus)

-Michigan State University offers graduate nursing degree programs for advanced practice registered nurses seeking to further their careers and expand their knowledge.
+Michigan State University offers graduate nursing degree programs for advanced practice registered nurses seeking to further their career and expand their knowledge.

 The College of Nursing features a master of science in nursing (MSN), a doctor of nursing practice (DNP), a PhD in nursing, and graduate certificate programs for students interested in shorter lengths of study.
-These graduate certificate programs are offered in the same concentration areas as the graduate nursing degrees in specialty areas such as adult gerontology clinical nurse specialists, family nurse practitioners, nurse anesthesiology, adult gerontology primary care nurse practitioner, and psychiatric mental health nurse practitioner.
+These graduate certificate programs are offered in the same concentration areas as the graduate nursing degrees, including adult gerontology clinical nurse specialist, family nurse practitioner, nurse anesthesiology, adult gerontology primary care nurse practitioner, and psychiatric-mental health nurse practitioner.

-A graduate certificate concentration in nursing education with 27 credits will prepare graduates to take the National Certification Exam as a Nurse Educator (CNE) and nine additional credits for successful completion.
+Additionally, a 27-credit graduate certificate concentration in nursing education will prepare graduates to sit for the National Certification Exam for Nurse Educators (CNE) and requires nine additional credit hours for successful completion.
 With such diverse graduate degree options and concentrations available at MSU’s College of Nursing, future APRNs can find the pathway that best meets their academic and professional goals.

 - Location: East Lansing, MI